Social Determinants of Health

 Social Determinants of Health Researchers

+This national project is assessing the implementation and effectiveness of the Thrive Local initiative (across 8 Kaiser Permanente regions).
 Thrive Local links clinical care to social care through data integration with community-based partner organizations.
 Thrive Local consists of three key functions: a resource directory that provides up-to-date and searchable information on community resources; geographically-based networks of social service organizations; and a technology platform that engages clinicians and staff, members, and employees of community organizations to make rapid, secure referrals between health care providers and social care providers and track the outcomes of those referrals.
-As the cross-site evaluators, the Colorado (Kelly) and Washington (Cheadle) teams are using a mixed methods approach for the evaluation, combining qualitative data on implementation and user experience with quantitative data on individual patient outcomes.
+The evaluation is using a mixed methods approach, combining qualitative data on implementation and user experience with quantitative data on reach of the initiative and individual patient outcomes.
 The implementation evaluation is assessing the extent to which the social needs system elements are in place and functioning.
-The outcome evaluation is assessing the overall reach of the Thrive Local, including the characteristics of patients who consent to participate and receive services from CBOs and assessing whether patients who receive services through Thrive Local report fewer social needs over time and improved self-efficacy and health outcomes.
+The outcome evaluation is assessing the overall reach of the Thrive Local, including the characteristics of patients who consent to participate and receive services from CBOs and the overall effectiveness of Thrive Local on reducing patients’ social need burden over time and improved health outcomes.

 Funder: Kaiser Permanente National Community Health